f5devcentral/f5-agility-labs-nginx/docs/class6/module4/lab1/lab1.rst

 Add Conditional Access for Colors API endpoint
 ==============================================

 Now, we add Conditional Access for employee users only.
+So that any JWT token without the claim ``groups`` and the value ``employee`` can't reach the Colors API Endpoint.

 #.
 In the Controller UI, edit your Published API ``api-sentence-v3``, like previously
 #.
 Edit the ``authentication`` of the component ``cp-colors-v3``